 How You Can Help Protect Your Business

-Prevention remains the defense against ransomware, and the pandemic has made it more important than ever for companies to guard against this threat.
+Ransomware is a serious threat to core business operations.
+Prevention remains the defense, and the pandemic has made it more important than ever for companies to guard against this threat.
 Experts suggest some commonsense steps to reduce the risk that your business could become the next victim of a ransomware attack:

 - Keep your network patched and make sure all your software is up to date.

 - Back up your systems regularly and keep those backups separate from your network.
 Use separate credentials for your backups so that even if your network is compromised, your storage remains secure.

 - Practice good cyber hygiene.
 For instance, know what devices are attached to your network so you can identify your exposure to malware.
 Implement technical measures that can mitigate risk, like endpoint security, email authentication, and intrusion prevention software.

 - Be prepared.
 Make sure you have an incident response and business continuity plan.
 Test it in advance so you’re ready if an attack occurs.